davidovich/summon/README.md

       {{.FileName}}
 ```

-Then you can summon this file by introducing a FileName in json parameter.
+Then you can summon this hierarchy by introducing a `FileName` in the json parameter.

-New in v0.2.0, summoning a whole asset hierarchy:

-`summon assets/template/ --json '{ "FileName": "myRenderedFileName" }' -o dest-dir`
+`summon template/ --json '{ "FileName": "myRenderedFileName" }' -o dest-dir`

 will yield: